taddison/tjaddison.com/_posts/2017-08-29-Building-an-OMS-metric-alert-to-Slack-bridge-with-Azure-functions.md

 If you want to get started quickly:

-- You can see an example of the finished function in [this repo](https://github.com/taddison/blog-oms-to-slack/tree/master/GenericMetricFunction) which you'll need to deploy as an Azure function (updating the Slack endpoint in SlackHelper.cs)
+- You can grab a copy of the finished function app from [this repo](https://github.com/taddison/blog-oms-to-slack/tree/master/GenericMetricFunction) which you'll need to deploy as an Azure function (updating the Slack endpoint in SlackHelper.cs)
 - Configure your alerts using the [examples shown at the bottom](#Sample-Alert-Configs)

-Otherwise, read on for more details on what the function look like, and more details on configuring the alerts and overrides.
+Otherwise, read on for more details on what the function looks like, and more details on configuring the alerts and overrides.

 <!--more-->
 ## Solution Overview